xavier-orcutt/FlatironCleaner/README.md

 ### Cancer-Specific Methods

-Some processor classes contain additional methods specific to certain cancer types.
+Some processor classes contain additional methods.
 For a complete list of available methods for each cancer type, refer to the class documentation or use Python's built-in help functionality:

 ```python
 from flatiron_cleaner.urothelial import DataProcessorUrothelial